 The criteria changed through the years, with scholarships becoming $1,000 per semester and could be awarded up to eight semesters if the student maintained full-time status with a class load of at least 12 hours per semester, maintained at least a 2.75 grade point average and sent transcripts each semester to the ASGA office.

 While the program has grown significantly over the past 25 years, one thing has not changed: money raised for scholarships comes from donations by individuals and corporations.
 Originally, all recipients attended college in Arkansas – now expanded to Professional Golf Management (PGM) Degrees and those studying Turf Grass Science in all parts of the United States.

 Recently, memorial scholarships have been established in the name of Pete Fleming, a former PGA Professional and 2007 Arkansas Golf Hall of Fame Inductee and Richard McCauley, a former state junior and state amateur champion.

-Since 1985, more than $300,000 has been awarded to 117 recipients.
-There currently 19 students receiving the ASGA Scholarship for the 2014-2015 school year.
+Since 1985, more than $500,000 has been awarded to 140+ recipients.
+There are currently 10 students receiving the ASGA Scholarship for the 2022-2023 school year.
 To see a full list of ASGA Scholarship recipients, click here.

 Scholarship applications can be obtained here.

 Tax deductible donations can be made to the scholarship fund online or by mail.
 Click here to learn more.